Autodesk/3dsmax-usd/doc/build.md

 The OpenUSD library can also be rebuilt to fit with your needs.
 See OpenUSD's official github page for instructions on how to build USD: https://github.com/PixarAnimationStudios/OpenUSD .
 It is important the recommended `OpenUSD` commit ID or tag from the table below is used:

 > **note**: the OpenUSD library included in the 3ds Max USD plugin was compiled using those options : `--python --alembic --hdf --materialx`.
+For version 24.11, we used the following build options: `--toolset v142  --python --alembic --hdf5 --materialx --onetbb --build-args USD,-DPXR_LIB_PREFIX=3dsmax_`

 |               |      ![](images/logo-horizontal-color.svg)          | USD version used in 3ds Max | USD source for MaxUsd |
 |:------------: |:---------------:                  |:------------------------:|:-------------------------:|